LegalScience/OpenLegalCode/ProjectNote.md

 4. Create working group to create "best" model for NYC

-  A - MVP for Legislation/Legal hosting
+  - MVP for Legislation/Legal hosting

 I propose this topic be an agenda item for our next conversation.